 Wrong!
-When it comes to building and using EVs we not only need to think about infrastructure but also about what raw materials we use and where they come from, which is why this press release from the Natural History Museum is worth reading:
+When it comes to building and using EVs we not only need to think about infrastructure but also about what raw materials we use and where they come from, which is why this press release from the Natural History Museum is worth reading.
+Here is an extract:

 The reality is that we may not all be whizzing around in EVs and nor should we want to.
 The real key to reducing emissions from transport is a good, national, integrated public transport system.
 We also need to get many more people onto bicycles and walking, with greater pedestrianisation of city and town centres.
 This article by Goerge Monbiot in the Guardian sums up the situation well:

 "In his book Unlocking Sustainable Cities,Paul Chatterton argues that controlling the car is the first and most important step towards creating friendly and vibrant cities.
 He points to the work of architects such as Jan Gehl – who seek to reclaim the space now captured by cars, to allow “life between buildings” to flourish."This will take a big cultural shift.
 Since the post-war period when car ownership started to become more common in the UK, and Margaret Thatcher's "great car economy" of the 1980s we've associated the car with personal freedom.
 Jump in the car parked on your drive and you can, in theory, go anywhere you want, whenever you want.
 That will have to end and it's going to be difficult to wean people off their cars.

 We need to stress the positives - less carbon, less air pollution, more exercise, better health, and fewer road traffic accidents.
 And if you really want to live in a zero-carbon economy - get on your bike or a bus!